-- Pay down credit cards and other revolving debt.
+- Reduce the balance on your credit cards and other revolving debt.

 - Limit borrowing and avoid opening additional lines of credit.

-- Don't close accounts that have been open for a long time; those accounts show your long-standing history.
+- Don't close accounts that have been open for a long time; they show your long-standing credit history.

 - Review your credit report for accuracy.

 Note: You can review your credit report from each of the credit bureaus once per year at.

 Step #2: Know How Much You Can Afford – Knowing what you really can afford hinges on having a current and accurate budget.
-Once you determine the amount of a comfortable monthly payment that you can afford, then it’s time to move to the next step.
+Once you determine the amount of a comfortable monthly payment that fits within your budget, then it’s time to move to the next step.

 The Buying Process

-Step #3: Start Shopping for a Loan – Yes, it seems backwards, but it makes most sense to shop for a loan before you shop for the item.
-By comparing lenders and their loan products, not only will you be able to find the best deal, but you will also have a clear understanding of the total cost (fees, points, rates, etc.) associated with the big purchase.
-If a pre-approval letter is needed during your purchase, any of these lenders can now provide it.
+Step #3: Shop for a Loan – Yes, it seems backwards, but it makes the most sense to shop for a loan before you shop for the item.
+By comparing lenders and their loan products, you will be able to find the best deal, and have a clear understanding of the total cost (fees, points, rates, etc.) associated with the big purchase.
+If a pre-approval letter is needed during your purchase, the lender can provide it to you.
 (Note: Limit shopping for a loan to a short span of time to avoid unnecessarily lowering your credit score because of the number of inquiries.)

-Step #4: Start Shopping for your Big Purchase – Depending on the item, professional assistance may be required during this step.
+Step #4: Shop for your Big Purchase – Depending on the item, professional assistance may be required during this step.
 For a home purchase, a licensed real estate agent may be needed (especially if you are unfamiliar with the area).
 For a car purchase, a trusted mechanic may be called upon to inspect your potential choice.
-When a final selection has been made, there will be negotiations, paperwork, additional inspections, etc. Often, the most stressful time will come at the tail-end of the transaction.
+When a final selection has been made, there may be negotiations, paperwork, additional inspections, etc. Often, the most stressful time will come at the tail-end of the transaction.